qwertie/loyc.net/_posts/2016-05-28-potential-new-les.md

 We're not quite done yet: we have to consider the effect of the proposed changes in the [separate document](/les/juxtaposition-discussion.html).
 What effect would that have?

 - the proposed syntax `br (exit => result_value) if (condition)` is no longer legal.
-But if we opt to include binary operators that start with `'`, and we decide that they have very low precedence, then we could use
+But if we opt to include binary operators that start with the keyword marker `'`, and we decide that they have very low precedence, then we could use

         'br exit => result_value 'if condition

     (syntax tree: `@'br(exit => @'if(result_value, condition))`)

-- For the other stuff we need some single quotes:
+- For the other stuff we need some keyword markers:

         'function foo($x : i32) : i32 {...}
         'br exit => result_value